 Amazonian Historical Cartography: Mapping Indigenous Territories and Colonization in the Western Amazon

-- Alía Warsco, Dual Degree Graduate Student at Center for Latin American and Caribbean Studies and Library Science at Long Island University —
+- Alía Warsco, Digital Scholarship Graduate Student Specialist and Dual Degree Graduate Student at CLACS and Library Science at LIU —

 Making an Accessible Catalog for the CLACS Quechua Library